Temple Moore: Works

 Moore's main contributions to architecture were his churches; he designed about 40 new churches, and All Saints' Cathedral, Nairobi.
 He also restored older churches, and made alterations and additions to others.
 In addition he designed fittings and items of furniture for the interiors of churches.
 In other fields, he designed and altered country houses, and other buildings including schools, vicarages, parish halls, a court house, and memorial and churchyard crosses.
 He was also a contributor to English Domestic Architecture of the XVII & XVIII Centuries by Horace Field and Michael Bunney (1905).

+In 1907, Moore redesigned the nave at Hexham Abbey.
 In 1908, Moore made the organ case, choir stalls, reredos and communion rail for St Michael and All Angels Church, Badminton.

 Moore's career spanned the closing years of the Gothic Revival, but he developed the style rather than merely continuing it.
 In his entry in the Oxford Dictionary of National Biography the author states that his "artistic destiny was not to preserve an attenuating tradition but to bring to maturity a development which otherwise would have remained incomplete", and also expresses the opinion that he was "England's leading ecclesiastical architect from the mid-Edwardian years".
 Of his work, the architectural historian Nikolaus Pevsner said that he "is always sensitive in his designs and often interesting".
 Moore was an Anglican in the Anglo-Catholic tradition, which prefers its churches to have beautiful surroundings and fine fittings to enhance worship; Moore's designs reflect this.

 The National Heritage List for England shows that at least 34 of Moore's new churches are designated as listed buildings.
-Two of these, St Wilfrid, Harrogate, and All Saints, Stroud, are listed at Grade I, and at least 16 of the others are at Grade II*.
+Two of these, St Wilfrid's Church, Harrogate, and the Church of All Saints, Stroud, are listed at Grade I, and at least 16 of the others are at Grade II*.
 (Note: There are three grades of listing.
 Grade I buildings are "of exceptional interest, sometimes considered to be internationally important", Grade II* buildings are "particularly important buildings of more than special interest", and Grade II listing is given to "Buildings of national importance and special interest".)
 For his secular works, Moore received praise from his contemporaries for remodelling South Hill Park in Berkshire, and for restoring the Treasurer's House and St William's College in York.